Television encryption: VideoCrypt

 VideoCrypt was an analogue cut and rotate scrambling system with a smartcard based conditional access system.
 It was used in the 1990s by several European satellite broadcasters, mainly British Sky Broadcasting.
 It was also used by Sky New Zealand (Sky-NZ).
 One version of Videocrypt (VideoCrypt-S) had the capability of scrambling sound.
 A soft encryption option was also available where the encrypted video could be transmitted with a fixed key and any VideoCrypt decoder could decode it.

-RITC Discret 1
+RITC Discret 11

-RITC Discret 1 is a system based on horizontal video line delay and audio scrambling.
+RITC Discret 11 is a system based on horizontal video line delay and audio scrambling.
 The start point of each line of video was pseudorandomly delayed by either 0 ns, 902 ns, or 1804 ns.
 First used in 1984 by French channel Canal Plus, it was widely compromised after the December 1984 issue of "Radio Plans" magazine printed decoder plans.
-The BBC also used the Discret system in the late 1980s, as part of testing the use of off-air hours for encrypted specialist programming, with BMTV (British Medical Television) being broadcast on BBC Two.
+The BBC also used a later revision of the encryption system intended for use outside of France, Discret 12, in the late 1980s, as part of testing the use of off-air hours for encrypted specialist programming, with BMTV (British Medical Television) being broadcast on BBC Two.
 This would ultimately lead to the launch of the scrambled BBC Select service in the early 1990s.